 The humble soybean has found itself in the spotlight of US-China relations of late thanks to its role in the ongoing trade war.

-Umm anyway, we’re not here to talk about the trade war so much as to point you toward an article that touches on the soybean’s historical role in US-China ties, or more specifically on how the soy-based foodstuff tofu found its way to America.
+But we’re not here to talk about the trade war so much as to point you toward an article that touches on the soybean’s historical role in US-China ties — or more specifically on how the soy-based foodstuff tofu found its way to America.

 That’s the tale spun in this article from Smithsonian Magazine, a publication from the eponymous institute.
-The piece looks at the fascinating story of Dr Yamei Kin:
+The piece looks at the fascinating story of Dr. Yamei Kin, who “was something of a celebrity” in her field.

 You might also like: